eelxpeng/UnsupervisedDeepLearning-Pytorch/README.md

 This repository tries to provide unsupervised deep learning models with Pytorch for convenient use.

+## Denoising Autoencoder
+1-layer autoencoder.
+Corrupt the input (masking), then reconstruct the original input.

+## Stacked Denoising Autoencoder
+Layerwise pretraining by denoising autoenocder.
+Then stack all layers and finetune further.

+## VAE
+The famous Variational Autoencoder from the paper

+`Kingma, Diederik P., and Max Welling.
+"Auto-encoding variational bayes."
+ICLR (2014).`

 ## Convolutional VAE
 VAE using convolutional and deconvolutional networks is demonstrated with SVHN dataset.
 Expample code is `test_convvae.py`.
 The reconstruction and samples generated is show as follows: